If you’ve been searching for a simple mobile solution for the whole family, Optus has come to the rescue.

 The telco has launched a brand new Family Plan, featuring four SIMs and a range of child-friendly safety features (plus 250GB of mobile data!) for $149 per month.

-Designed for families of four or more, the new Optus postpaid plan includes basics such as unlimited talk & text, a shareable data allowance, and entertainment extras including free Optus Sport and a 12-month Apple Music trial for each SIM.
+Designed for families of four or more, the new Optus postpaid plan includes basics such as unlimited talk & text, a shareable data allowance, and entertainment extras such as free Optus Sport.

 Optus Family Plan: what’s included